MTtankkeo/jetpack_appbar/README.md

     }
   }
 ) {
-  // Only scrollable component of vertical diraction are available.
+  // Only scrollable component of vertical direction are available.
   // And, can wrapping to parent.
   LazyColumn {
     // ... items